mf5482/DeScheduler---Android-App/README.md

 # DeScheduler

-This is an Android application that facilitates in selecting classes for an upcoming semester at DeSales.
+This is an Android application that facilitates in selecting classes for an upcoming semester at DeSales University.

 This project utilizes Java, Android Studio, and SQLite.